gbroxey/blog/wip.md

 The proof I am going to present is a little hard to produce from thin air.
 There are other proofs, one of which I'll be including [at the end](#alternate-proof).
 My proof leads us down a path which leads to quite a few interesting and beautiful places, but the alternate proof is more direct.
 Hopefully you will see the value in both.

-The strategy here is to first use the GCD condition to show that the dilations $kA$ are roughly disjoint.
+The strategy here is to first use the GCD condition to show that the dilations $kA$ are roughly disjoint ($A \perp \mathbb N$).
 This is not too hard.
 After this we'll need to show that, if $A$ were to have a nonzero upper density, then some of the dilations $kA$ necessarily overlap a lot.
 This is the more tricky part.

 So we start by picking two integers $k < j$.
 How large can the intersection $\dsup(kA \cap jA)$ be?